dbgate/dbgate.github.io/about.md

 # Wrote about us
 You can see, what wrote about DbGate [Softpedia](https://www.softpedia.com/get/Internet/Servers/Database-Utils/DbGate.shtml) software catalog portal

+# DbGate technology stack
+* DbGate frontend is build with excellent [Svelte](https://svelte.dev) framework.
+Formerly is was build with React
+* Backend uses node.js
+* Application uses electron
+* Web version is distributed as docker container

 # Sources of inspiration
 I am playing with creating database management quite a long time.
 This software inspired me at most:
 * Visual Studio Code - great IDE, simple but powerful